jsloop42/dreamlisp/README.md

 (1 2 3)
 ```

-Here, both the expressions are same.
-The second expression is a short version which uses `'` quote symbol which has this special semantics, which being supress expression evaluation.
+Here, both expressions are the same.
+The second expression is a short version which uses `'` quote symbol which has this special semantics, which being suppress expression evaluation.

 ```
 λ user> (first (list 1 2 3))